jcmcnch/MGPrimerEval/README.md

 `ln -s /full/path/to/your/data/*gz intermediate/compute-workflow-intermediate/00-fastq/`

-### Downloading databases for phyloFlash and SSU rRNA splitting, and adding `uclust` to your path
+### Downloading databases for phyloFlash, SSU rRNA splitting, SSU rRNA classification with VSEARC, and adding `uclust` to your path

 1. PhyloFlash Database for Retrieving SSU rRNA fragments